peteroupc/html3dutil/doc/tutorial-glmath.md

 ### Orientation and face classification <a id=Orientation_and_face_classification></a>

-To find the orientation of a triangle, apply the following formula:

-    (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

-(Half of the result will be the triangle's signed area.)

-If the window space X axis points right and the Y axis points...

-* ...up (which is the case in WebGL), and the result is positive (resp. negative), then the triangle's vertices are oriented counterclockwise (resp. clockwise).
-* ...down, and the result is positive (resp. negative), then the vertices are oriented clockwise (resp. counterclockwise).

-Note that finding the orientation is done on the triangle's two-dimensional projection in _window coordinates_ (which roughly correspond to the triangle's location on the screen or frame buffer).
+A triangle has counterclockwise _orientation_ if its vertices are ordered in a counterclockwise path from the first to second to third to first vertex, in the triangle's two-dimensional projection in _window coordinates_ (which roughly correspond to its location on the screen or frame buffer).
+Otherwise, the triangle has clockwise orientation.

 By default, counterclockwise oriented triangles are _front faces_, and other triangles are _back faces_.
 To change which kinds of triangles are front faces, call the `frontFace` method of Scene3D.

+#### Finding Orientation

+To find a triangle's orientation, do the following calculation (X1-3 and Y1-3 are the window coordinates of its vertices).
+Note that half of the result will be the triangle's signed area.

+    (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

+If the result is positive (resp. negative), and the window space X axis points right and the Y axis points...

+* ...up (which is the case in WebGL), then the triangle's vertices are oriented counterclockwise (resp. clockwise).
+* ...down, then the vertices are oriented clockwise (resp. counterclockwise).

 [Back to documentation index.](index.md)